I may receive a commission if you make a purchase through links in this post.

 Talk about the importance of showing love to friends and putting them first.
 Explain how Jesus is the greatest friend of all.

 19. “I am the good shepherd.
 The good shepherd lays down his life for the sheep.”
 (John 10:11)

 The greatest act of love is sacrifice.
 Ask your child, “Have you ever sacrificed (given) anything to show love to someone?
 Like sharing your favorite toy?”
 Discuss other ways we can show sacrifice to others.

 20. “No, in all these things we are more than conquerors through him who loved us.
 For I am sure that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord.”
 (Romans 8:37-39)

 This is obviously a more lengthy memory verse for kids, but it’s perfect for older children or it can be broken up into smaller pieces.
 This passage is a wonderful one to memorize as it illustrates the power of love.
 Nothing is stronger than love!
 Nothing life can throw at us can break the love of God.
 Have your child name a few of the most powerful things they can think of.
 Emphasize that none of these things even come close to the power of God’s love!

 → Now, grab your free printable and post these beautiful verses somewhere in your home to remind your kids of God’s love.
 These can also be cut up and used individually during the memorization process.

-I hope that meditating on these verses help you and your child better understand the depth and strength of the love of God.
+I hope that meditating on these memory verses for kids helps you and your child better understand the depth and strength of the love of God.
 These Scriptures have the power of helping us feel closer to our Father than ever before and to value ourselves as His children.

 Favor to ask: Would you mind “pinning” the image below and saving it to Pinterest?
 Just hover over the image to access the “Pin It” button.
 Let’s spread God’s word around!